-When they were passing Road number 1, close to Zagreb, they were caught by the Croatian police – five men and one woman.
-These officers took the men into a big van with the intention to deport them back to Bosnia.
+When they were passing Route 1, close to Zagreb, they were caught by the Croatian police – five men and one woman.
+These officers took the men into a big van with the intention to push them back to Bosnia.
 The men were transported inside of the van for about 3 hours.
 Inside of the van was no light and a lack of oxygen, so that all of them had problems to breath inside.
-According to the interviewee, the police was driving very fast, and later on, he could smell alcohol from some of the officers, so he assumed that the driver was drunk.
+According to the respondent, the police was driving very fast, and later on, he could smell alcohol from some of the officers, so he assumed that the driver was drunk.

 The van stopped on a road, close to the Bosnian border, close to the official border check-point in Velika Kladuša, around 3am.
 The men were told to get out of the van and they were robbed and attacked: